Britain's FTSE retreats from 2-week high, miners weigh

 Prices of other industrial metals were also down.

-The UK mining index fell 2.3 percent, the top sectoral decliner.
-Shares in Anglo American, Antofagasta , Glencore, BHP Billiton and Rio Tinto fell 2 to 3.6 percent.
+The UK mining index fell 2.2 percent, the top sectoral decliner.
+Shares in Anglo American, Antofagasta , Glencore, Rio Tinto and BHP Billiton fell 1.6 to 3.4 percent.

 Analysts pointed to the release of the U.S. Federal Reserve’s minutes for the meeting in April after the market closes, which could be more hawkish than the meeting and indicate a potential rate hike in June.